FilipMorawski/sfrestapiexercise/README.md

 sfdx force:org:open -u FM_SCRATCH
 sfdx force:org:open -u FM_SCRATCH

-to the terminal.
 Those actions should create sfdx scratch org, deploy code to it and create test objects.

 Before that you should checkout from branch with solution that you chose.